smartdevicelink/sdl_evolution/proposals/NNNN-android-manager-apis.md

 2. Wait for `ListFiles` response.
 3. If image file is not on module, send `PutFile` of image.
 4. Wait for `PutFile` response.
-5. Build `Show` with all fields including image parameter
+5. Build `Show` with all fields including image parameter.
-6. Send `Show` RPC
+6. Send `Show` RPC.

 ###### New ScreenManager Flow

-1. Set field in `ScreenManager`
+1. Set field in `ScreenManager`.

 ```java
 public class ScreenManager extends BaseSubManager {